canyildirim00/uppercaser/README.md

-While i was working as an IT Staff, i needed to make all sentence caps.
+While i was working as an IT Staff, i needed to make all sentence in caps.
 But those sentences are too long and many.
 In order to avoid it, i wrote this simple code.
+It enables me to get all written text uppercased and copied automatically.